-EPA: A Fact Sheet for Tribes on State and Tribal Indoor Radon Grants EPA's Indoor Environments Division is pleased to announce the State and Tribal Indoor Radon Grants (SIRG) Program Fact Sheet.
+EPA: A Fact Sheet for Tribes on State and Tribal Indoor Radon Grants

+EPA's Indoor Environments Division is pleased to announce the State and Tribal Indoor Radon Grants (SIRG) Program Fact Sheet.
 This fact sheet has information on SIRG eligibility, matching requirements, allowable activities, EPA contacts, and more.
 EPA works collaboratively and values our tribal partnership to support healthy indoor air quality (IAQ) in tribal communities.
-We work together to develop tools and resources that address the health and the safety of tribal members
+We work together to develop tools and resources that address the health and the safety of tribal members when it comes to indoor air quality.
 Please visit the Indoor Air Quality in Tribal Communities or State Indoor Radon Grants (SIRG) Program and Resources pages to learn more and download the fact sheet.